 You need to have regular bank accounts in your name in source and target country.
 International transfers are subject to substantial scrutiny to avoid money laundering and tax evasion.
 For this reason, Interactive Brokers does typically not accept any deposits from or withdrawals to bank accounts in other people's name.
 You therefore need to own a bank account in both countries, between which you would like to perform a transfer.
 In particular, you cannot directly send money to other people, but you first need to transfer between your accounts (source country to target country) and then transfer from you

 There may be a maintenance fee of 10-20 USD per month (can be avoided if you open IB Lite with US address ).
-If you have a US address, you can open an Interactive Brokers Lite account, which does not have any fees or deposit requirements.
-In all other countries you will need to open the regular Interactive Brokers Pro account, which requires you to incur a minimal amount of fees, unless the value of your holdings is at least 100,000 USD.
+If you have a US address, you can open an Interactive Brokers Lite account , which does not have any fees or deposit requirements.
+In all other countries you will need to open the regular Interactive Brokers Pro account , which requires you to incur a minimal amount of fees, unless the value of your holdings is at least 100,000 USD.
 This minimal amount is 10 USD per month for accounts with at least 2,000 USD account value and 20 USD for accounts with less than 2,000 USD account value.
 If one does not reach this minimum, Interactive Brokers charges the difference.
 For example, if you exchange two times currencies in a given month, which incurs a fee of 2 USD each, i.e., 4 USD in total, and you keep at least 2,000 USD in your account (or stocks of this value), you will be charged the difference to 10 USD, i.e., 6 USD, at the end of the month.
 There is no such fee for the first three months after opening a new account.
 If you only need to transfer a single large sum, you could therefore open a new account, perform the transfer for 2 USD in fees and then close the account, before you get charged a maintenance fee.
 Alternatively, you could use Interactive Brokers to invest in stocks and there will be no fees, as long as the value of your assets is at least 100,000 USD.-> Monthly fees and the requirement of a minimal account value has been removed as of July 2021 (see fee overview).

 Interactive Brokers often has a holding period for deposited funds.
 Using Interactive Brokers is can be quick if you already have the money in your account (e.g., because you also use this money to invest), but if you want to use Interactive Brokers to only make large transfers, it will take some time until you can withdraw your converted money.
 For most deposits, there is a holding period of a few business days as listed here.
 IMPORTANT: If you want to deposit USD via Automatic Clearing House (ACH), always initiate the transfer from your US bank (sending via ACH or BillPay) and DO NOT use Interactive Broker's option to pull funds from your US account, as this comes with a holding period of 44 business days.

 Interactive Brokers charges a small withdrawal fee when you withdraw more than once per month.
-You can withdraw cash in any one currency for free per calendar month.
+You can do one outgoing transfer for free per month.
 For this, it does not matter if you use a wire transfer or some cheaper local transfer method (SEPA in Europe, ACH in the US etc.).
 For a second transfer in a given calendar month, Interactive Brokers charges small fees (1-2 USD) for local transfers and slightly higher fees (3-15 USD) for international wire transfers.
 A fee schedule can be found here.